wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage               November 2016

-   validating) recursive server were to query for dog.example.com it would receive a (signed) NSEC record stating that there are no labels between "albatross" and "elephant" (or, for NSEC3, a similar pair of hashed names).
+   queried for name.
+In the first example above, if the (DNSSEC validating) recursive server were to query for dog.example.com it would receive a (signed) NSEC record stating that there are no labels between "albatross" and "elephant" (or, for NSEC3, a similar pair of hashed names).
 This is a signed, cryptographic proof that these names are the ones before and after the queried for label.
 As dog.example.com falls within this range, the recursive server knows that dog.example.com really does not exist.
+Proof that a type does not exist is accomplished by providing a (DNSSEC secured) record containing the queried for name, and a type bitmap which does not include the requested type.

    This document specifies that this NSEC/NSEC3 record should be used to generate negative answers for any queries that the validating server